aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 This Python post is about computing and plotting Goldbach function.
 However, it is based on some very basic mathematical knowledge, nothing fancy!
 The point is to see how [Numba](http://numba.pydata.org/) can easily accelerate some computations.
 We also use [Datashader](https://datashader.org/) to perform some efficient plotting.

-Here is the definition of the Goldbach function from [wikipedia](https://en.wikipedia.org/wiki/Goldbach%27s_comet) :
+Here is the definition of the Goldbach function from [wikipedia](https://en.wikipedia.org/wiki/Goldbach%27s_comet):

 > The function $g ( E )$  is defined for all even integers $E > 2$ to be the number of different ways in which E can be expressed as the sum of two primes.
 For example, $g ( 22 ) = 3$  since 22 can be expressed as the sum of two primes in three different ways ( 22 = 11 + 11 = 5 + 17 = 3 + 19).

 Note that for Goldbach's conjecture to be false, there must be $g(E) = 0$ somewhere.

-Anyway, here are the steps used in this post to compute Golbach function :
+Anyway, here are the steps used in this post to compute Golbach function:
 - Define a maximum positive integer $n$.
 - For each natural number smaller or equal to $n$, build a quick way to check if it is a prime or not.
 In order to do that, we are going to create a boolean vector using the sieve of Eratosthenes.